Board of Directors

 Director since January 2015

 Dr. Steven Gilman has been a member of the Vericel Board of Directors since 2015.
 Dr. Gilman served as the Chairman of the board of directors and Chief Executive Officer of ContraFect Corporation until his retirement in April 2019.
 He previously served as Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals from September 2010 until its acquisition by Merck & Co., in January 2015.
 Prior to joining Cubist, Dr. Gilman served as Chairman of the board of directors and Chief Executive Officer of ActivBiotics, Inc., a privately-held biopharmaceutical company.
 Dr. Gilman worked at Millennium Pharmaceuticals, Inc., where he held a number of senior leadership roles, including Vice President and General Manager, Inflammation.
 Prior to Millennium, he was Group Director at Pfizer Global Research and Development and has also held scientific, business, and academic appointments at Wyeth Pharmaceuticals, Inc., Cytogen Corporation, Temple Medical School, and Connecticut College.
-Dr. Gilman currently serves on the boards of directors of ContraFect Corporation, SCYNEXIS, Inc., Akebia Therapeutics, Inc. and Momenta Pharmaceuticals, Inc. Dr. Gilman earned a B.A. in microbiology from Miami University of Ohio and Ph.D. and M.S. degrees in microbiology from Pennsylvania State University.
+Dr. Gilman currently serves on the boards of directors of ContraFect Corporation, SCYNEXIS, Inc., and Akebia Therapeutics, Inc., and previously served on the board of directors of Momenta Pharmaceuticals, Inc. He has also served on the board of directors of the Massachusetts Biotechnology Association and held advisory roles on the Penn State University biotechnology board and the Northeastern University drug discovery board.
+Dr. Gilman earned a B.A. in microbiology from Miami University of Ohio and Ph.D. and M.S. degrees in microbiology from Pennsylvania State University.
 He is an author of over 60 publications and seven U.S. patents.

 Director since January 2015

-Kevin McLaughlin is Senior Vice President, Chief Financial Officer and Treasurer of Acceleron Pharma – a position he has held since 2010.
-Previously, Mr. McLaughlin served as Senior Vice President and Chief Financial Officer of Qteros, Inc., a cellulosic biofuels company.
+Kevin McLaughlin has been a member of the Vericel Board of Directors and has served as the chair of its Audit Committee since 2015.
+Between 2010 and 2021, Mr. McLaughlin served as Senior Vice President, Chief Financial Officer and Treasurer of Acceleron Pharma Inc. prior to its acquisition by Merck & Co., Inc. in December 2021.
+Previously, he served as Senior Vice President and Chief Financial Officer of Qteros, Inc., a cellulosic biofuels company.
 He was also a Co-founder of Aptius Education, Inc., a publishing services company, and from 2007 through 2009, served as the Chief Operating Officer and a director.
 From 1996 through 2007, Mr. McLaughlin held several executive positions with PRAECIS Pharmaceuticals, Inc. He joined PRAECIS as their first Chief Financial Officer where he had responsibility for private financings, partnership financings and the company’s initial public offering.
 Later, Mr. McLaughlin became Chief Operating Officer, and then President and Chief Executive Officer, while serving as a member of the board of directors.
 In this capacity, he was responsible for negotiating the sale of the company to GlaxoSmithKline.
 He began his career in senior financial roles at Prime Computer and Computervision Corporation.
 Mr. McLaughlin is also a member of the board of directors and Chairman of the audit committee of Stealth Biotherapeutics Corp.
 Mr. McLaughlin received a B.S. in business from Northeastern University and an MBA from Babson College.

 Paul Wotton, Ph.D.